LiamDev06/HarvardCS50/README.md

 # Harvard CS50x
 <img src="https://cdn.discordapp.com/attachments/1191408781645578342/1191829715707773078/harvard-logo-transparent.png?ex=65a6dceb&is=659467eb&hm=ddc819d4abb0b64638b1c726a8207f0aae5427d11281a5f58c1edb5925963369&" width="300" height="300" alt="Harvard Logo">

-> *This is CS50x , Harvard University's introduction to the intellectual enterprises of computer science and the art of programming for majors and non-majors alike, with or without prior programming experience.* -[Harvard University](https://pll.harvard.edu/course/cs50-introduction-computer-science)
+> *This is CS50x , Harvard University's introduction to the intellectual enterprises of computer science and the art of programming for majors and non-majors alike, with or without prior programming experience.* - [Harvard University](https://pll.harvard.edu/course/cs50-introduction-computer-science)

 ## About
 This repository contains my code snippets and personal solutions to problem sets from the 2024 Harvard CS50x course.
 CS50x is an online version of Harvard University's introductory computer science course, offered through [edX](https://www.edx.org/learn/computer-science/harvard-university-cs50-s-introduction-to-computer-science).
+Despite being online, it offers the same experience as someone who takes it in-class regarding lecture material, notes, problem sets and more.
 **This is not meant** to be a way of providing others with completed solutions to the course, but rather a way for me to showcase my personal computer science and programming knowledge.

 ## Course Overview